A Song for Europe (Father Ted): Video

-Like a train in the night. (saxophone solo)

-The song, which lasts 1:23, was produced by Darren Allison and Neil Hannon during sessions for The Divine Comedy's Casanova album.
-It was released on CD as a B-side to the band's 1999 single "Gin Soaked Boy".

-The climax of the clip features the sudden appearance of the horse's head to the cacophonous wail of a saxophone, surrounded by a typically 1970s-disco-style burst of multi-coloured lights.
-Dougal and Ted wake up in horror simultaneously, with Ted panting "We have to lose that sax solo!"

 The outdoor sequences were shot in the grounds of the Falls Hotel in Ennistymon, County Clare, Ireland.
 In the background the cascade waterfall in Ennistymon can clearly be seen.
+Steve Coogan was intended to play compère Fred Rickwood but was unavailable, so Irish comic Jon Kenny was his replacement.
+Kenny had appeared in Father Ted previously, as Michael the cinema owner in "The Passion of St Tibulus".

 Legacy

 The episode is often regarded as one of the most popular, appearing on the Best Of video, with one of the most memorable moments being the video for "My Lovely Horse".

 In May 2014 a petition to make "My Lovely Horse" Ireland’s entry for Eurovision 2015 was formally submitted to the government, but was rejected by the Oireachtas petitions committee.